Foot, Ankle, & Heel Pain

 Schedule an Appointment to Relieve Your Ankle or Foot Pain

-If you’re experiencing foot or ankle pain, contact the orthopedic team at Bassett Healthcare Network by calling 607-547-3652 or 1-800-BASSETT.
+If you’re experiencing foot or ankle pain, contact the orthopedic team at Bassett Healthcare Network by calling 607-547-3652.
 We will diagnose the cause of your pain and review treatment plans based on your preference and personal needs.

 Bassett Healthcare Network’s orthopedic specialists and podiatrists offer noninvasive and minimally invasive foot and ankle pain treatments in Central New York, including Herkimer, Cobleskill, Cooperstown, Oneonta, and Delhi.